-- (3) Attendance at a mission or meeting in which the public servant is scheduled to meaningfully participate in his or her official capacity or regarding matters substantially related to his or her official duties, and for which attendance no reimbursement is made by the public servant's agency; provided that any associated hospitality or entertainment is limited to less than 25 percent of the time spent in connection with the event. - (g) Meals or other food and beverages where the provider is present; provided, however, that whenever the provider is a prohibited source, the total value of the food and beverages accepted by the public servant and members of his or her household may not exceed fifty dollars (\$50) per occasion from all sources or an aggregate value of two hundred fifty dollars (\$250) from any one source during a calendar year.
+- (7) Meals or other food and beverages where the provider is present; provided, however, that whenever the provider is a prohibited source, the total value of the food and beverages accepted by the public servant and members of his or her household may not exceed fifty dollars (\$50) per occasion from all sources or an aggregate value of two hundred dollars (\$200) from any one source during a calendar year.
 A prohibited source may not pay for food and beverages indirectly in order to assist a public servant in circumventing the limitations of this subsection.
-Nothing herein shall be construed to relieve a lobbyist, principal, or other person of the duty to make reports of all expenditures pursuant to Section 36-25-71.

-1 (h) With regard to a cultural or sporting event, 2 tickets or admission and, where the provider is present, hospitality in the form of food and beverages, subject to the 3 4 limitations of paragraph (g); provided that the event does not 5 extend beyond one day.
-6 (i) With regard to active participation in political 7 management or in a political campaign, meals, lodging, transportation, and other benefits, including free attendance 8 at related events, when provided by a political party as 9 10 defined in Section 17-13-40, or a principal campaign committee as defined in Section 17-5-2.
-11 12 (j) Anything required to be reported under Section 17-5-8 of the Fair Campaign Practices Act.
-13 14 \$36-25-43.
-A public servant shall not, other than in the 15 ordinary course of business, solicit a thing of value from a 16 17 subordinate or person or business that the public servant directly inspects, regulates, or supervises in his or her 18 official capacity.
-19 Section 25.
-Section 36-25-8, Code of Alabama 1975, 20 21 is repealed.
-22 Section 26.
-An article heading is added preceding 23 Section 36-25-9 of the Code of Alabama 1975, to read: "ARTICLE 6.
-CONFLICTING FINANCIAL INTERESTS" 24 Section 27.
-Section 36-25-9 of the Code of Alabama 25 26 1975, is amended and renumbered to read:
+Nothing herein shall be construed to relieve a lobbyist, principal, or other person of the duty to make reports of all expenditures pursuant to Section 36-25-71. - (8) Tickets or admission to a cultural or sporting event where the provider is present, but only if the public servant's attendance is in concert with the performance of official duties.
+The public servant may also accept hospitality in the form of food and beverages at such events, subject to the limitations of subdivision (7) provided that the event does not extend beyond one day. - (9) With regard to active participation in political management or in a political campaign, meals, lodging, transportation, and other benefits, including free attendance at related events, when provided by a political party as defined in Section 17-13-40, or a principal campaign committee as defined in Section 17-5-2.

+(10) Anything required to be reported under Section 17-5-8 of the Fair Campaign Practices Act.

+A public servant shall not, other than in the ordinary course of business, solicit a thing of value from a subordinate or person or business that the public servant directly inspects, regulates, or supervises in his or her official capacity.

+Section 25.
+Section 36-25-8, Code of Alabama 1975, is repealed.

+Section 26.
+An article heading is added preceding Section 36-25-9 of the Code of Alabama 1975, to read:

+"ARTICLE 6.
+CONFLICTING FINANCIAL INTERESTS"

+Section 27.
+Section 36-25-9 of the Code of Alabama 1975, is amended and renumbered to read:

-"(a) Unless expressly provided otherwise by law, no person public servant shall not serve as a member or employee of a state, county, or municipal regulatory board or commission or other body that regulates any business with which he the person is associated.
+"(a) Unless expressly provided otherwise by law, no person a public servant shall not serve as a member or employee of a state, county, or municipal regulatory board or commission or other body that regulates any business with which he the person is associated.
 Nothing herein shall prohibit real estate brokers, agents, developers, appraisers, mortgage bankers, or other persons in the real estate field, or other state-licensed professionals, from serving on any planning boards or commissions, housing authorities, zoning board, board of adjustment, code enforcement board, industrial board, utilities board, state board, or commission.